flintlib/arb/doc/source/acb_hypgeom.rst

 Airy functions can also be optimized more than Bessel functions in general.
 We therefore provide a dedicated interface for evaluating Airy functions.

-The following functions optionally compute `(\operatorname{Ai}(z), \operatorname{Ai}'(z), \operatorname{Bi}(z), \operatorname{Bi}'(z))`
+The following methods optionally compute `(\operatorname{Ai}(z), \operatorname{Ai}'(z), \operatorname{Bi}(z), \operatorname{Bi}'(z))`
 simultaneously.
-Any of the four functions can be omitted by passing *NULL* for the unwanted output variables.
+Any of the four function values can be omitted by passing *NULL* for the unwanted output variables, speeding up the evaluation.
-Note that higher derivatives of the Airy functions can be computed via recurrence relations.

 .. function:: void acb_hypgeom_airy_direct(acb_t ai, acb_t ai_prime, acb_t bi, acb_t bi_prime, const acb_t z, slong n, slong prec)